simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 30 2025 0751 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 01-May 03 2025
+Radio Blackout Forecast for May 02-May 04 2025

-              May 01        May 02        May 03
+              May 02        May 03        May 04
-R1-R2           50%           50%           50%
+R1-R2           50%           45%           45%
-R3 or greater   10%           10%           10%
+R3 or greater   10%           10%            5%

-Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2, Minor-Moderate), and a slight chance for X-class flares (R3-Strong) through 03 May.
+Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2, Minor-Moderate), and a slight chance for X-class flares (R3-Strong), with those chances decreasing through 04 May.

 ```